sin3ntity/file-obfuscator-in-C/README.md

 Well there's not much to say about a simple file obfuscator.
-It inverts the binary representation using the bitwise operator '~'.
+It inverts the binary representation of each ASCII character using the bitwise operator '~'.